 - Make sure to pack the fragile items at least two inches apart from each other and other hard objects.

-First of all, you should always check-in with the airline for any specific rules, as each airline can have different rules.
-Most commonly, smaller instruments that fit the size restrictions of a carry-on can be taken with you as a carry-on.
+If you’re a musician, traveling with a musical instrument can be a real struggle.
+Especially if you’re traveling with the larger ones, like the cello, a guitar, or a contrabass.
+Smaller instruments like flutes, ukuleles, violins tend to be easier.
+You should begin by checking in with the airline for any specific rules, as each airline can have different directives.
+Most commonly, smaller instruments that fit the size restrictions of a carry-on can be taken with you onto the plane.
 On the other hand, larger instruments have to be either checked-in or you can purchase a separate airline seat for them.
-I’d advise to always call the airline before buying tickets and inquire about specific musical instruments; they’ll usually tell you what’s your best option.
+I’d advise you to always call the airline before buying tickets and inquire about specific musical instruments; they’ll usually help you to find the best solution.

 When it comes to packing your musical instruments, you should follow these tips:

 - Always purchase insurance for your checked musical instruments, as most professional-grade instruments are extremely expensive, and the last thing you want to do is pay to replace them.
 As with many things, the cost of insurance is minimal compared to the price of replacement.

 - If you plan on checking in the larger instruments, make sure to pack them in a hard case, as this dramatically increases the chances of your instrument surviving the flight.

 - If your musical instrument fits in a suitcase, make sure to pack it really well.
 That means stuffing the hollow parts with clothes, like socks and t-shirts, and wrap them in a thick layer of soft clothes to avoid any damage.